assertpy/assertpy/README.md

         return 'Hello, %s!' % self.first_name
 ```

+#### Extracting Attributes from Objects

-When testing a collection of objects, use the `extract` method to flatten the collection on a given attribute, like this:
+It is frequently necessary to test collections of objects.
+The `assertpy` framework includes an `extract` method to flatten the collection on a given attribute, like this:

 ```py
 fred = Person('Fred','Smith')